- 12 credits

 A community water resource management issue may involve the failure of multiple homeowner onsite wastewater systems causing lake eutrophication with negative impacts on fisheries.
 Solving this problem effectively necessitates an understanding of how to work effectively with the homeowners, communicate fisheries impacts, work within existing state law governing onsite wastewater management, and the technical dimensions of the wastewater systems in use.
-While no one individual is likely to have deep knowledge in every area, our certificate will give students literacy in multiple areas allowing them to absorb information outside of their core discipline.
+While no one individual is likely to have deep knowledge in every area, our on-campus certificate gives students literacy in multiple areas allowing them to absorb information outside of their core discipline.

-Students who complete this certificate will be able to demonstrate that they understand water resource management from an interdisciplinary perspective that includes policy, natural sciences, and applied sciences.
+The graduate certificate in Sustainable Water Resources Systems program gives students an understanding in water resource management from an interdisciplinary perspective that includes policy, natural sciences, and applied sciences.
 Increasingly, water managers have to work effectively on problem solving that crosses disciplines.